Painful stimuli will generate action potential at the nerve ending

 Show answer

-Membrane depolarization of the postsynaptic neurons, opening the sodium channels.
+Membrane depolarization of the postsynaptic neurons

 What is the effect of an inhibitory postsynaptic potential (IPSP)?